stretchr/gorc/README.md

 To install Professor, use `go get`:

     go get github.com/stretchrcom/professor

-This will place Professor in $GOPATH/src/professor.
-Navigate to this directory, and run:

-	go install

-`go install` should install Professor to $GOPATH/bin.
+`go get` should install Professor to $GOPATH/bin.
 It may attempt to install to $GOBIN instead, however.
 If this happens, you can manually copy the `professor` file to $GOPATH/bin.

 Complete!
 You are now ready to use Professor!